-Decisions that reduce deforestation and fragmentation, care for endangered species, guard against invasive species, and stop animal poaching and biopiracy move us toward the moral goal of protecting and preserving biological diversity.
+Decisions that reduce deforestation, care for endangered species, guard against invasive species, and stop animal poaching and biopiracy move us toward the moral goal to protect and preserve biological diversity.

 There are many hopeful signs around the world of people imagining Earth with an enhanced biodiversity and acting to build what they imagine.
 One example is the creation of Marine Protected Areas (MPAs).
 Nations around the world have created MPAs to preserve biodiversity within inland lakes and adjoining oceans and seas.
 For example, with 20% of the world’s coral reefs irreversibly damaged and the remaining 80% under high risk of destruction, nations with coral reefs in their waters such as Australia have established MPAs to protect these incredibly diverse natural structures.
 Although this is a hopeful activity, today’s MPA’s cover only about 1.17% of global ocean areas.

 There are also organizations working to upgrade Earth’s biodiversity by protecting sacred natural sites and species throughout the world.
 The International Union for Conservation of Nature and Natural Resources (IUNC) is one such organization.
-Among its several projects, IUNC identifies sites and species regarded as sacred by human cultures around the world, including the Mirrar people.
-The plants, animals, lands, and waters of the Kakadu forest have had spiritual significance to the Mirrar for thousands of years--and the IUNC efforts have helped to protect its rich biodiversity.
-Read more about the work of the IUNC.
+Among its several projects, IUNC identifies sites and species regarded as sacred by human cultures around the world.
+Recall the Mirrar people we studied at the beginning of the chapter.
+The plants, animals, lands, and waters of the Kakadu forest have had spiritual significance to the Mirrar for thousands of years – and this has protected its rich biodiversity.

 Questions to Consider